Special Region of Yogyakarta: Governor and legislature

 According to Act No. 22 of 1948 (which is also the basis of Act No. 3 of 1950 on the formation of DIY), the Head and Vice Head of the Special Region are appointed by the president from the descendants of the ruling family in the region before Indonesian independence with the conditions of "skill, honesty, and loyalty, and keeping in mind the customs of the area."
 Thus, the Head of the Special Region, until 1988, was automatically held by the reigning Sultan of Yogyakarta, and the Vice Head of the Special Region, until 1998, was automatically held by Prince Paku Alam who was on the throne.
 The nomenclature of the Governor and Vice Governor of the Special Region has only been used since 1999 with the issuance of Act No. 22 of 1999.
 Since 2012, the mechanism for filling the positions of Governor and Vice Governor of DIY is regulated by Act No. 13 of 2012 on the Uniqueness of the Special Region of Yogyakarta.

-The province has a regional legislature, the Special Region of Yogyakarta Regional House of Representatives (DPRD), which as of the 2024 election has 55 members.
-The largest party in the legislature is the Indonesian Democratic Party of Struggle.
+The province has a regional legislature, the Special Region of Yogyakarta Regional House of Representatives (DPRD), which as of the 2024 election has 55 members (45 men and 10 women).
+The largest party in the legislature is the Indonesian Democratic Party of Struggle (DPI-P) with 19 representatives; of other parties elected to the House, Gerindra had 8 members, the PKS had 7 members, the PKB and Golkar each had 6 members, and PAN had 5 members, while Demokrat had 2 members and PPP and PSI each had 1 member.

 Administrative divisions

-The Special Region of Yogyakarta (provincial level) is subdivided into four regencies (kabupaten) and one city (kota), and divided further into districts (kapanewon or kemantren in the city of Yogyakarta) and villages (rural kalurahan or urban kelurahan, doublet); these are listed below, with their areas and their population at the 2000, 2010 and 2020 Censuses, with their official estimates as at mid-2024.
+The Special Region of Yogyakarta (provincial level) is subdivided into four regencies (kabupaten) and one city (kota), and divided further into districts (kapanewon or kemantren in the city of Yogyakarta) and villages (rural kalurahan or urban kelurahan, doublet); these are listed below, with their areas and their population at the 2000, 2010 and 2020 Censuses, with their official estimates as at mid 2025.